egwkim/Misc/README.md

-# Misc
-Repository to store various codes.
+## Repository to store various codes.